Nick Waterhouse: Career

 In January 2018, Nick Waterhouse entered the studio to begin recording his fourth studio album.
-On January 9, 2019, it was confirmed that his new self-titled album would release on March 8, 2019.
+On January 9, 2019, it was confirmed that his new self-titled 11-song album would release on March 8, 2019.

-Released during the pandemic, Live At Pappy & Harriet's: In Person From The High Desert a double LP came out in July 2020, with his fifth studio album, Promenade Blue on April 9, 2021.
+Released during the pandemic, Live At Pappy & Harriet's: In Person From The High Desert a double LP came out in July 2020, with his fifth studio album, Promenade Blue releasing on April 9, 2021 with 11 songs.

 In 2021 won the Album of The Year Grammy as a producer for We Are, by Jon Batiste.
 Waterhouse is a longtime collaborator with Batiste, a relationship dating back to Waterhouse’s Time’s All Gone.
 Waterhouse has produced and played on Christmas With Jon Batiste, World Music Radio, the Marlowe original soundtrack, and Big Money.

-Waterhouse has collaborated not only with Jon Batiste, but Leon Bridges, Lana Del Rey, Ty Segall, Ural Thomas, Allah-las, Aaron Frazier, Nathaniel Ratliff, Mayer Hawthorne, and produced remixes for Manchester Orchestra, Local Natives, and others.
+Waterhouse has collaborated not only with Jon Batiste, but Leon Bridges, Lana Del Rey, Thee Midniters Little Willie G, Ty Segall, Ural Thomas, Allah-las, Aaron Frazier, Nathaniel Ratliff, Mayer Hawthorne, and produced remixes for Manchester Orchestra, Local Natives, and others.

-By 2022 Waterhouse had released two more 45s, with B.Santa Ana backed with a fan favourite cover of The Seed's Pushing Too Hard and Monterey/Straight Love Affair.
+By 2022 Waterhouse had released two more 45s, with B.Santa Ana backed with a fan favourite cover of The Seed's Pushing Too Hard (featuring Little Willie G of Thee Midniters) and Monterey/Straight Love Affair.
 Spring 2023 saw the release of Waterhouse's sixth studio album, The Fooler, to critical acclaim.

-Continuing with production work through his career, Waterhouse was also a producer on the 2024 Grammy-nominated album World Music Radio, Lana Del Rey’s Did You Know There Is A Tunnel Under Ocean Boulevard, and guitarist and producer on Candy Necklace, nominated for best pop duo/group performance.
-He has continued his work with Jon Batiste, performing and producing on his latest record, Big Money and recently performed with Batiste on Jimmy Kimmel Live!
+Continuing with production work, Waterhouse produced on the 2024 Grammy-nominated album World Music Radio, Lana Del Rey’s Did You Know There Is A Tunnel Under Ocean Boulevard, and guitarist and producer on Candy Necklace, nominated for best pop duo/group performance.

-Waterhouse is currently working on new material.
+In 2025, continuing collaboration with Jon Batiste, he produced, wrote and performed on Big Money.

+“Big Money” was the winner of the 2025 Grammy Award for Best Americana Album.
+Waterhouse accepted the award at the 68th Annual Grammy Awards.